Zship135/SQL-Data-Warehouse/README.md

 ## Initialize

-The [script to initialize](scripts/init_database.sql) database is used to create the 'DataWarehouse' database which will house all of our data.
+The [script to initialize](scripts/init_database.sql) the database is used to create the 'DataWarehouse' database which will house all of our data.
 The script also creates three schemas, 'bronze', 'silver', and 'gold'.
 These schemas will hold all tables, views, and procedures for each layer.

 ---